IceBerG-15/IceBerG-15/README.md

 # Hey there! :wave::smiley:

 <!--Introduction -->
-I'm Joykishan!
-I'm a **Android Developer**:iphone:, looking to solve **real-world problems**:earth_asia:.
-I'm passionate about making **open-source** more accessible, creating software:computer: and tools to help people, and **building a community**.
+I'm Sidhant Sharma!
+I'm a student , learning and growing my knowledege in coding.
+I'm passionate learning new things, creating software:computer: and tools to help people, and **building a community**.
 Do :star2: my repository if you find my project interesting, at least your star could make someone's day:pray:.
 <br>
 <img src="https://media.giphy.com/media/LnQjpWaON8nhr21vNW/giphy.gif" width="40"> <em><b>I love connecting with different people</b> so if you want to say <b>hi, I'll be happy to meet you more!</b> :blush:</em>